 Southeastern is a member of the National Junior College Athletic Association and the Great Rivers Athletic Conference.
-As a member of the conference, Southeastern competes with member teams in men's and women's basketball. baseball and softball.
+As a member of the conference, Southeastern competes with member teams in baseball, softball, golf, and volleyball.
+The men's basketball team is a member of the United States Collegiate Athletic Association.